lighthouse02/lighthouse02/README.md

 ## &#x270d; Expressing Thoughts

-I express my thoughts through writing - you can find my articles on my website at [lighthouse02](https://lighthouse02.com/blog/)
+I express my thoughts through writing - you can find my articles on my website at [lighthouse02](#)-currently under maintenance

 ## ☕️  Support my journey
 Now you can buy me a coffee !